The Mathematics Major

 Algebra, Combinatorics, and Number Theory

 (Math 350 and Math 370 are often taken as a 2-term sequence.
-Math 380 may also be taken for graduate credit, by students who have a graduate course requirement in the intensive major or the B.S./M.S. program. )
+Math 380 may also be taken for graduate credit, by students who have a graduate course requirement in the intensive major or the B.S./M.S. program, so long as they use the graduate number Math 500 to register for the class. )

 225 or 226 Linear Algebra